 Your employer/ carrier is obligated to provide you reasonable medical treatment and temporary total disability benefits under the Defense Base Act.
 Too often the carrier will arbitrarily refuse to pay or stop paying for medical treatment and will stop your workers' compensation checks.
 The insurance carrier will controvert your DBA claim.

-Doing nothing is not the best option.
-If your Defense Base Act medical benefits or workers compensation - TTD checks - are denied or the insurance carrier refuses to pay for your medical treatment or TTD you need to take action.
-Now.
-See this website. for free information on the DBA.
-This is the most comprehensive DBA website.
+Doing nothing is not an option.
+If your Defense Base Act medical benefits or workers compensation - TTD checks - are denied or the insurance carrier refuses to pay for your medical treatment or TTD you need to take action NOW.

 In our website you can find dozens of articles that will help you understand your DBA case, sample articles such as this one: